allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 If there is such a possibility, the best way to start a debugging journey is to analyze data collected directly from users (known as **RUM** – **R**eal **U**ser **M**onitoring).
-For INP, such data can provide information about which element was interacted and the INP time values in all three phases.
+For INP, such data can provide information about which element was interacted with and the INP time values in all three phases.
 This can be crucial in finding specific elements on a page that are most frequently interacted with by users and with which interactions are reported to be long (>200ms).
 Data like this may differ from those collected manually or collected during synthetic testing, due to hardware differences in users’ end devices.